 The implication isn't that the priorities listed above should be yours.
 Your priorities are personal, and you must choose your own priorities.
 You might decide that taking your children to another country—so they can experience another culture—is more important than paying off your mortgage early.
 Or, you might decide the opposite.
 That's your decision.
 The point is that the most successful budget is a reflection of your deepest-held priorities and financial goals.

 It's easy to give up on goals that are too ambitious, too fast.
 "Go to the gym seven days a week" might be too ambitious for someone who doesn't exercise at all, but "go to the gym twice a week" is a reasonable goal.
 Similarly, drastically chopping your spending—or dramatically re-directing your money—might be too large of a lifestyle change.
 It's tough to go from spending $100 on entertainment every weekend to spending $0.

 Design a budget that lets you make small tweaks to your lifestyle.
 Bring a brown-bag lunch to work.
 Shop at the outlet version of your favorite retail stores (like Nordstrom Rack instead of Nordstrom).
-If you're going to make a major change, do it in a "big-ticket" area—like buying a 6-year-old Honda Accord instead of a 1-year-old Acura.
+If you're going to make a major change, do it in a "big-ticket" area—like buying a six-year-old Honda Accord instead of a one-year-old Acura.
 That's a purchase you'll only have to make once—after you buy that car, there's no temptation to buy a different car next week.

 Track the Results of Your Successful Budget